JBerthelier/PiRATE/README.md

 **This PiRATE-Galaxy is a suitable and flexible platform to study TEs in the genome of every organisms.**

-PiRATE (a Pipeline to Retrieve and Annotate Transposable Elements) can not be download on Github but on SEANOE (Sea scientific open data publication).
+PiRATE can not be download on Github but on SEANOE (Sea scientific open data publication).

 Each tools used by PiRATE are automated into a stand-alone Galaxy.
 This PiRATE-Galaxy can be used through a Virtual Machine.